Thinking of starting an LLC in Utah?

 - Final steps

-Step 1: Choose a business name for your LLC
+Step 1: Choose a name for your Utah LLC

-The name of your Utah LLC must be distinguishable from other businesses registered in the state.
-The Division of Corporations & Commercial Code defines “distinguishable” as a name having:
+The name of your Utah LLC must be distinguishable from other business names registered in the state.
+According to the Division of Corporations and Commercial Code, a name is considered “distinguishable” if it:

-- One or more different keywords from other registered names
+Contains one or more different keywords than existing business names

-- Using the same or similar words in a different order
+Uses similar words arranged in a different order

 For example, “Chick Filet” is distinguishable from “Chick-fil-A” because of the variation in how the names are spelled.

-The name must include “Limited Liability Company” or “Limited Company” or an abbreviation like LLC or L.L.C.
-Certain words like bank or insurance require additional permits to use while words like “Treasury” or “Government” are prohibited entirely from being a part of an LLC’s name.
+The name must also include “Limited Liability Company” or “Limited Company” or an abbreviation like LLC or L.L.C.
+Certain words like bank or insurance require additional permits to use while words like “treasury” or “government” are prohibited entirely from being a part of an LLC’s name.

 You may also contact the Utah Secretary of State’s office by phone to receive confirmation.